-If that weren’t enough, the winery itself is the fruit of one of California’s most celebrated winemakers, Walter Schug.
-During Schug’s tenure as the founding winemaker for Joseph Phelps Vineyards back in the 1970’s, he created California’s first proprietary Bordeaux-Style blend as well as several legendary vineyard designated Cabernets.
+One of California’s most esteemed winemakers, Walter Schug began his career with Joseph Phelps Vineyards in the 1970’s, where he created California’s first proprietary Bordeaux-Style blend, as well as several now legendary vineyard designated Cabernets.

 As of this summer, those interested in enjoying Schug wines can do so at their new tasting room on the historic plaza in the town of Sonoma.